laher/neorg-codecap/README.md

 - `:Neorg codecap [vplit|edit|split|noshow]` - open a small popup where you enter a todo.
 The todo ends up in a workspace file called `inbox.norg`.
 The different subcommands dictate whether & how to show the todo in the inbox.
+- `:Neorg codecap diff` - similar to `edit` except it captures a diff of the whole file, and it only works in `normal` mode.

 ## Known issues/limitations